CLg003/Pulse_Gym_Management/README.md

 - Check in members on arrival to pre-booked fitness classes.

 ### Running Instructions
-`flask run` in command line from root folder of project.
-Home page is accessible via your localhost port.
+You will require Flask and a database client for PostgreSQL databases, such as Postico.
+In the command line, in the root folder of the project, create a gym database and sync it with the project's gym.sql file.
+If you wish, you can choose to seed the database by running the console.py file.
+To run the app, run Flask in the project's root folder.
+The app home page is accessible via your localhost port.

 ### Tech Stack
 Python, Flask, PostgreSQL with psycopg package, HTML, CSS